-A study funded by the National Institute of Health (NIH) recently found that there is an increased risk of seizures and epilepsy in infants and children who suffered an intracerebral (brain) hemorrhage (ICH).
+A 2013 prospective cohort study funded by the National Institute of Health (NIH) found that there is an increased risk of seizures and epilepsy in infants and children who suffered an intracerebral (brain) hemorrhage (ICH) (2).

-The study found that in the first two years following intracerebral hemorrhage, one-third of patients will experience a single remote symptomatic seizure and 13% will develop epilepsy.
-Twenty-eight percent of study participants who underwent continuous EEG monitoring were found to have subclinical EEG-only seizures (seizures with no outward symptoms).
+The study also found that in the first two years following intracerebral hemorrhage, one-third of patients will experience a single remote symptomatic seizure and less than 15% will develop epilepsy (2).
+28% of study participants who underwent continuous EEG monitoring were found to have subclinical EEG-only seizures (seizures with no outward symptoms).

 These findings have serious implications about the necessity of close monitoring following ICH.
 Many seizures had no symptoms and were detectable only by EEG.
-A pediatric neurologist at Yale stated that typically, the decision to place a child on continuous EEG monitoring following ICH was often based upon physician intuition, and monitoring was more likely in those who presented with seizures at the time of their stroke.
-But this study suggests that EEG monitoring should be routinely performed on infants and children who experienced an ICH.
+This study suggests that EEG monitoring should be routinely performed on infants and children who experienced an ICH.

-In examining potential risk factors for symptomatic seizures and epilepsy, the study also found that when elevated intracranial pressure (ICP) is present, immediate intervention is required due to the fact that increased ICP is a risk factor for seizures and epilepsy.
+In examining potential risk factors for symptomatic seizures and epilepsy, the study also found that when elevated intracranial pressure (ICP) is present, immediate intervention is required due to the fact that increased ICP is a risk factor for seizures and epilepsy (2).

 Seizure activity in infants must be prevented because seizures can kill brain cells and cause permanent brain damage.
 Even isolated, brief seizures can injure the brain.
 The longer a seizure lasts, the more damage it causes.
 EEG monitoring of infants and children with ICH is crucial so that physicians can start to treat the seizures and underlying causes the instant they occur.
 Additionally, when babies and children have elevated ICP, the medical team must promptly provide treatment in order to prevent seizures and epilepsy.